onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Good enough is not good enough

+I didnt want to gradually push and publish and get removed at some point - I wanted to publish everything and not take chances and to say what needs/has to be said

 the real problem wasn't how to decentralize the web - it was how we should be structured as a species - I hadn't solved the real problem yet!

 I wasn't supposed to go psycho this early but the ONLY reason was fear - fear that I wouldn't get to finish my book.
 But I guess I decided to toss the coin and "take a fucking chance, will you?" - george carlin clip - grow some balls - even a few percent are troubling, but the upside of starting the whole thing 1 year earlier is that we get to solve the biggest problems in the world 1 year earlier.
 Also martyrdom is the mother of all streisand effects so perhaps its a win-win - if I get suicided the streisand effect will be renamed after me.